Groupe EDH is a leading French higher education group, with over 75 years of expertise in the creative industries.

 Founded in 1993 and winner of numerous international awards, Miami Ad School is considered the best advertising creative school in the world.
 Historically focused on the advertising sector, Miami Ad School today trains creatives in all fields and in many professions: artistic direction, marketing, design, audiovisual, strategic planning...

-This prestigious establishment is based in the United States, in Miami, New York, Atlanta and San Francisco, and throughout the world through a network of franchises in Latin America (Buenos Aires, Sao Paulo, Rio de Janeiro, Punta Cana, Mexico), in Europe (Berlin, Madrid) but also in Toronto, Mumbai, Sydney as well as in Colombo in Sri Lanka.
+This prestigious establishment is based in the United States, in Miami and New York, and throughout the world through a network of franchises in Latin America (Buenos Aires, Sao Paulo, Rio de Janeiro, Punta Cana, Mexico), in Europe (Berlin, Madrid) but also in Toronto, Mumbai, Sydney as well as in Colombo in Sri Lanka.

 of expertise